 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #TheDogumentaries #CollectiveBias

 I was in my early twenties when I began exhibiting Rottweilers in AKC dog shows; I had no idea what I was getting into nor did I realize the time, money and effort it took to create an AKC Champion.
 Dogs have to be trained, physically conditioned and groomed.
-Not only can this be great for them, but it could be great for their health, however, you still may need insurance from somewhere like Pets Best on the off chance your dog needs check-ups.
+Having the right equipment at home to help mold a champion can be diverse and hard to understand for beginners.
+This is why many people gain insight from Stop That Dog and their dog bathtub guide to ensure that they give their dog the best grooming possible to help them become the best version of themselves.
+Don’t neglect insurance for your show dog.
+Having the right protections in place with insurance can support your dog to create from somewhere like Pets Best can give you peace of mind with regular check-ups being covered by some packages.
+This will allow you to keep track of your dogs health.
+You want to keep your champion in great form for competition.
 Once they’re ready to hit the show ring, the owner will have travel expenses, show entry fees, and fees for a professional dog show handler if they aren’t exhibiting their own dog.
 Once they become an AKC Champion, owners have the option of trying to earn enough “points” to gain a coveted invitation to the prestigious Westminster Dog Show.
 I haven’t exhibited a dog in close to 7 years, but I still visit a show from time to time.
 Today I’m sharing tips for grooming your dog like a pro and information on how you can win one of hundreds of prizes from Purina and Petco.

 We purchased our Rottweiler Kitty last spring as a pet.
 Our previous Rottweiler Chief had been a rescue and he passed away fairly young from cancer.
 I wanted a puppy/young dog that could grow up as a companion to Gabe, so I found a reputable breed who conducted the appropriate health clearances and showed her own dogs.
 Kitty’s sire is an AKC Champion, and we’ve discussed possibly showing Kitty when she’s old enough.
 Right now she’s content with the roles of farm dog, couch potato, playmate, and our family jester.
 We like to keep her groomed and looking her best, even if she never enters the show ring.